openstack-archive/tripleo-incubator/devtest.md

         load-image $TRIPLEO_ROOT/undercloud.qcow2

 1. Create secrets for the cloud.
+The secrets will be written to a file (tripleo-passwords by default) that you need to source into your shell environment.
 Note that you can also make or change these later and update the heat stack definition to inject them - as long as you also update the keystone recorded password.
 Note that there will be a window between updating keystone and instances where they will disagree and service will be down.
 Instead consider adding a new service account and changing everything across to it, then deleting the old account after the cluster is updated.

-        UNDERCLOUD_ADMIN_TOKEN=$(os-make-password)
-        UNDERCLOUD_ADMIN_PASSWORD=$(os-make-password)
-        UNDERCLOUD_GLANCE_PASSWORD=$(os-make-password)
-        UNDERCLOUD_HEAT_PASSWORD=$(os-make-password)
-        UNDERCLOUD_NEUTRON_PASSWORD=$(os-make-password)
-        UNDERCLOUD_NOVA_PASSWORD=$(os-make-password)
+        setup-passwords
+        source tripleo-passwords

 1. Deploy an undercloud: